10sukhiay/FCP_NYKO/README.md

 1. Show an amination of the simulation on screen
 2. Create a simulation over a number of days
-3. Show a plot of the network.
+3. Show a plot of the network
+4. Show a plot of the status of people

 This is all run from the XXXX file.